![]() deutsches Glossar |

 transmitted by radio from the radio block

-the train has cleared the section the token is send back to the radio block center.
+the train has cleared the section the token is send back to the radio block centre.

 REAR END MARKER